aishashok/ALIST-library/README.md

 ['calc_AM'] = The mean alpha-abundance calculated based on the APOGEE stars in the SSP model (For more info, refer Section 4.1.3 in the paper)

 # Getting Started
+The A-LIST spectral models are available for download as ".fits" files based on both the isochrones labeled: 'ALIST_Padova.fits' for the Padova-based and 'ALIST_MIST.fits' for the MIST-based models.

+Each .fits file contains the following:

+HDU1: Table containing the parameters of the models.

+HDU2: The model Spectra (shape of this array is 4D matrix--Age, metallicity, alpha-abundance, no.of pixels)

+HDU3: The Variance spectra (4D matrix)

+A sample code to read in a spectral model is provided in the file: [a relative link](alist_call.py)